Background pattern

 • difficulty urinating or mild kidney disease.

-You should avoid taking Aricept with other acetylcholinesterase inhibitors and other cholinergic agonists or antagonists.
+You should avoid taking Aricept with other acetylcholinesterase inhibitors and other agonists or antagonists of the cholinergic system.

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication and especially if you are taking any of the following medications:
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medication, especially if you are taking any of the following medications:

-• medications for psychosis, p. e. pimozide, sertindole or ziprasidone
+• medications for psychosis, such as pimozide, sertindole, or ziprasidone

 • antifungal medications, such as ketoconazole

-• other medications to treat Alzheimer's disease, for example galantamine
+• other medications for treating Alzheimer's disease, such as galantamine

-• analgesics or treatments for arthritis such as aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or diclofenac sodium.
+• analgesics or treatments for arthritis, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or diclofenac sodium.

 • phenytoin and carbamazepine (for treating epilepsy)

-• cholinergic agonists and medications with anticholinergic activity (acting at the central nervous system) such as tolterodine.
+• cholinergic agonists and medications with anticholinergic activity (acting on the central nervous system) such as tolterodine.

-• succinylcholine, diazepam and other neuromuscular blockers (to produce muscle relaxation)
+• succinylcholine, diazepam, and other neuromuscular blockers (for producing muscle relaxation)

 • general anesthesia

-In the event of surgery with general anesthesia, you should inform your doctor that you are taking Aricept as this may affect the amount of anesthetic needed.
+In the event of surgical intervention with general anesthesia, you should inform your doctor that you are taking Aricept, as this may affect the amount of anesthetic needed.

-Aricept may be used in patients with mild to moderate kidney or liver disease.
-Inform your doctor if you have any kidney or liver disease.
+Aricept can be used in patients with mild to moderate kidney or liver disease.
+Inform your doctor before starting treatment if you have kidney or liver problems.
 Patients with severe liver disease should not take Aricept.

 This medication should be taken with a little water.

-Aricept should not be taken with alcohol as alcohol may modify the effect of this medication.
+Aricept should not be taken with alcohol, as alcohol may alter the effect of this medication.

-Your condition may affect your ability to drive or operate machinery and you should not do so unless your doctor tells you it is safe to do so.
-Aricept may cause fatigue, dizziness, drowsiness, and muscle cramps, mainly at the start of treatment or when increasing the dose.
-If you experience these effects, you should not drive or operate machinery.
+Your illness may affect your ability to drive or use machinery, and you should not perform these activities unless your doctor tells you it is safe to do so.
+Aricept may cause fatigue, dizziness, somnolence, and muscle cramps, mainly at the start of treatment or when increasing the dose.
+If you experience these effects, you should not drive or use machinery.

 3. How to Take Aricept